Predicting the Mpemba Effect Using Machine Learning: Introduction

 The Mpemba Effect traditionally describes systems relaxing towards an equilibrium temperature that is lower than their initial temperature.
 However, a reverse effect occurs when two systems relax towards equilibrium at a higher temperature.
 Sometimes the former is referred to as the Mpemba Effect and the latter is referred to as the Inverse Mpemba Effect, but both cases meet the definition of the Mpemba Effect used in this paper, namely that the system that is initially farther from equilibrium becomes closer after a finite time.
 Unless otherwise specified we refer to the Inverse Markovian Mpemba Effect simply as the Mpemba Effect.

 This paper is organized as follows.
 Sec.~\ref{subsec:appandim} discusses recent works with results that can be related to our results.
-Sec.~\ref{sec:form}, describe the formalism (laid out by Ref.~\cite{lu:2017,PhysRevX.9.021060}) used to determine the Mpemba Effect in the Ising model.
+Sec.~\ref{sec:form}, describe the formalism (laid out by Ref.~\cite{lu:2017,PhysRevX.9.021060}) used to determine whether the Mpemba Effect occurs in the Ising model.
+Sec.~\ref{sec:datageneration} describes the data generated for machine learning and the methods used to generate this data.
 Sec.~\ref{sec:maclearn}, summarizes the various machine learning methods employed.
 The main results of this work are presented and discussed in Sec.~\ref{sec:results}.
 We conclude in Sec.~\ref{sec:conclusion}.